Update 1 June

-- From June 1st we will be open for meetings of up to maximum 30 people (in total, including Hub support staff).
+- From June 1st we will be open for meetings of up to maximum 30 people (in total, including organisers, speakers and attendees).
 Room set ups offered will adhere to the 1.5 m guideline and social distancing.

 - We can also offer support for Hybrid meetings to include remote participants (video conferencing/live streaming, etc.)